Click on the Membership Info button to find all the details on how to register as a new or returning member of North Curl Curl SLSC

 For the current course schedule Click Here

-For details of the pre-requisites required for each qualification Click Here
+For information on the syllabus and pre-requisites for all awards Click Here

 For more details on our training programs visit our Life Saving page Click Here